 In order to balance the conflicting interests of the parties involved, the legislator must take into account both the constitutionally guaranteed legal rights of the owner and the mandate regarding a socially just property system in accord with constitutional principles (e.g., Art.
 14 Par.
 2 of the German Basic Law).
-Based on the case law of the German Federal Constitutional Court (especially its landmark "co-determination" decision), I further, argue on behalf of a general principle asserting that
+Based on the case law of the German Federal Constitutional Court (especially its landmark "co-determination" decision and the "nuclear exit" decision), the seminar argues on behalf of a general principle asserting that